Title: How to read clinical journals: Why to read them and how to start reading them critically

 So how do we balance this duty to know more but not too much?
-And also know the “right” information?
+And also know the “right” information?🤔

 “we may not simply be behind in our reading; we may be falling short in our clinical practice.” p.
 555

 Would you want to see a physician who uses a technique everyone and their mother knows for certain has been disproved and not effective in the slightest?
-Would you trust a dentist who even though best practices state one thing, he/she ‘swears by’ using this rock and string to extract that molar?
+Would you trust a dentist who even though best practices state one thing, he/she ‘swears by’ using this rock and string to extract that molar??

 Instead of deconstructing a clinical research article, Sackett’s approach gives more of a “quick-and-dirty” plan of attack for reading research.
-A simpler version, but similar to the chart in “How-To” Read a Research Article Blog Post, is also included in the full article, so I suggest referencing either if desired.
+A simpler version, but similar to the chart in “How-To” Read a Research Article Blog Post, is also included in the full article, so I recommend referencing either if desired.

 Disclosure: These strategies assume the readers are “already behind in their reading and that they will never have more time to read than they do now.“ So, if you’re planning on having loads more time with less distractions in the near future, a more detailed and comprehensive method may be better for you. 😉